 Barcelona and Napoli

 Despite the fact that he would only play a single season for Boca, Maradona made it a special one.
 With 28 goals in 40 appearances, he led the team to a Primera Division title.
 At the end of the season, he took part at his first World Cup.
 By all accounts, it was not a great tournament for El Diego.
 Due to internal tensions within the team and the opposing players fouling him at every opportunity, Maradona couldn't assert his dominance.
 After losing against Brazil (in a match that Maradona recieved a red card after kicking a Brazilian player in the midriff) and Italy, Argentina failed to qualify for the semi-finals.

 In 1984, Maradona was transferred to Napoli for another world record fee of $13 million.
-Upon his arrival in Naples, a local newspaper noted that the city lacked schools, buses, houses, employment, and sanitation, but that none of that mattered as they had Maradona.
-Once he saw 75,000 Neapolitans at his presentation, Maradona decided that he would repay their love by giving it all on the pitch.
+Upon his arrival in Naples, a local newspaper noted that the city lacked schools, buses, houses, employment, and sanitation, but none of that mattered as they had Maradona.
+Once he saw the 75,000 Neapolitans at his presentation, Maradona decided that he would repay their love by giving it all on the pitch.
 The Argentinian surely made an impression in his first Seria A season (Napoli came third after Juventus and Roma), but much more was to come.
 In the meantime, the World Cup finals was to take place in Mexico.

 By the time the 1986 World Cup rolled around, there was no doubt about who the best football player in the world was.
 This time, there was no stopping him, with violent fouls or otherwise -- he was simply too fast and too powerful for everyone else, and the referees didn't allow the foul play that had been an effective method for the opponents four years ago.
 Thanks to his low center of gravity, ball control, dribbling skills, vision, passing, and reaction times, Maradona exerted his power against every player and every team he faced at the tournament.